roxkisrover/myneurons/README.md

 # myneurons

-Collection of psychological tests in the form of a web application.
+Carefully selected psychological tests in the form of a web application.

+> Content language: 🇷🇺 RUS

 ### This project is built with: